TimonPost/quinn/docs/book/src/network-introduction.md

 # Networking Introduction

-In this chapter you will find a very short introduction to various networking concepts.
+In this chapter, you will find a very short introduction to various networking concepts.
+Those concepts are key for understanding the motivations for QUIC.

 ## 1. TCP/IP and UDP Comparison